solana-foundation/developer-content/docs/programs/testing.md

    [BanksClient-based](https://docs.rs/solana-banks-client/latest/solana_banks_client/)
-   test frameworks for SBF (Solana Bytecode Format) programs: Bankrun is a framework that simulates a Solana bank’s operations, enabling developers to deploy, interact with, and assess the behaviour of programs under test conditions that mimic the mainnet.
+   test frameworks for SBF (Solana Bytecode Format) programs: Bankrun is a framework that simulates a Solana bank’s operations, enabling developers to deploy, interact with, and assess the behavior of programs under test conditions that mimic the mainnet.
 It helps set up the test environment and offers tools for detailed transaction insights, enhancing debugging and verification.
 With the client, we can load programs, and simulate and process